mkrueger/unarc-rs/README.md

 # unarc-rs
-A library for rust which supports reading of ARC files.
+A library for rust which supports reading of ARC, ZOO and SQZ files.

+# arc
 Supported compression methods:

 * Unpacked